authgear/authgear-server/docs/specs/oidc.md

 ### `auth_time`

-The time when the authentication was performed.
+The time in Unix epoch when the authentication was performed.
 This claim is only present if the ID token is obtained via the authorization code flow or the implicit flow.

 This is the authenticated at of the IdP session.